 IBM has had an annual worldwide energy conservation goal since 1996 and a CO2 emissions reduction commitment since 2000.
 While IBM's business continues to transform, the company's new goals exemplify IBM's consistent, driven focus on energy management and CO2 emissions reduction across our businesses.
 From 1990 to 2005, IBM avoided three million metric tons of CO2 emissions - an amount equal to 40 percent of its 1990 emissions - through a program of conservation actions.
 IBM achieved an additional 15.7 percent reduction in CO2 emissions from 2014 to 2015.
 In February, 2015, IBM announced its third generation CO2 reduction goal to reduce CO2 emissions associated with IBM's energy consumption 35 percent by year-end 2020 against a base year of 2005 adjusted for acquisitions and divestitures.
 The goal covers scope 1 emissions from fossil fuel combustion, electricity consumption and purchased commodities consumption.
 IBM's 2016 CO2 emissions were already 38.1 percent below the 2005 baseline adjusted for acquisitions and divestitures, thus achieving the goal four years early.
 Also in February 2015, IBM announced a new goal to procure electricity from renewable sources for 20 percent of IBM's annual electricity consumption by 2020.
 During 2016, IBM contracted 21.5 percent of its total electricity consumption from renewable sources, thus achieving the goal four years early.
 PFC Emissions Management: In 2015 IBM divested its semi-conductor manufacturing operations.
 This is the main reason why our PFCs emissions, along with other scope 1 GHG emissions, have drastically dropped.
 In 2018, IBM updated its goals to include operations in co-location data centers into their scope.
 IBM's 2nd generation renewable energy goal is to procure 55% of the electricity IBM consumes from renewable sources by 2025, including both purchases via grid from utility providers and specific, direct contracting IBM makes with energy providers.
-In 2019, 47.0% of IBM's electricity consumption came from renewable sources.
+In 2020, 59.3% of IBM's electricity consumption came from renewable sources, hence meeting the goal 5 years early.
 In 2018, IBM established its 4th generation CO2 emissions reduction goal, which is to reduce CO2 emissions associated with IBM's energy consumption 40% by 2025 against base year 2005, adjusted for acquisitions and divestitures.
-In 2019, IBM reduced emissions 39.7% against the 2005 baseline.
+In 2020, IBM reduced emissions 56.6%% against the 2005 baseline, hence meeting the goal 5 years early.
+In February 2021, IBM established a 3rd-generation goal to source 75% of its global electricity consumption from renewable sources by 2025, and a 5th-generation goal to reduce greenhouse gas emissions (GHG) 65% by 2025 against a 2010 baseline, adjusted for acquisitions and divestitures.